Od·ys·sey :- A series of travels: a long series of travels and adventures

 and maybe i won't bite... maybe

 This Tumblelog consists of reblogged photos and art i like; rants i've written myself; quotes that i collect; links of stuff i want to share/publicise; stuff from my art blog; & causes i support.
 A good way to navigate through my blog is to click the tags and use the index.
-Thank you for reading.
+I'm sorry for the mess that the theme is; i experiement with html (and obviously fail); so yeah, sorry about how my blog looks xD Thank you for reading.

 “Sexual education has always been a debated, or rather neglected point in our society, but facts are facts, and the fact is it is every parent’s responsibility to educate their child about everything, especially sexual education.
 In a world where child abuse and molestation are becoming startlingly more common, it is the duty of every parent, and the right of every child, to inform their children of right and wrong, and the dangers abundant around them, and to us, the most biggest and most scarring dangers are those that involve our most private parts.